react-genova/workshops/01/readme.md

  * npm and package.json (I am root)
  * Functional Reactive Programming (FRP or F&RP, the long fight)

-## SLIDE: Conclusions - Yeah, interesting, so in short?
+## Conclusions - Yeah, interesting, so in short?

 ### Just the first time
  * Download and install Node.js